Knox County, Indiana: Workforce

 In 2005, Knox County had 998 business units and 16,240 jobs.
 The largest employing industry in the county was education and health services (including both public and private employment) with almost 34 percent of total industry employment.
 Trade, transportation, and utilities came in second with over 22 percent of total industry employment.
 Manufacturing showed the most job growth and the largest percentage gain since 2001, increasing 316 jobs or almost 21 percent.

 The 2005 all industry earnings average for Knox County was $26,875, up $2,824 or 11.7 percent over the county's 2001 average.
 The manufacturing industry had the highest average annual earnings at $33,238, increasing $1,695 since 2001.
 Annual earnings in the information sector increased the most between 2001 and 2005, up $6,518 or 29.7 percent.

 The Vincennes area has a diversified economy.
 In 2005 retail trade was the largest of 20 major sectors.
 It had an average wage per job of $19,743.
 Per capita income grew by 17.9% between 1994 and 2004 (adjusted for inflation).
 While manufacturing accounts for 8.2% of the jobs, the services sector is rapidly growing.
 Knox County's ground breaking Pathways Program insures a well-trained, highly motivated labor force.
 Knox County encompasses an area that attracts approximately 300,000 potential employees within an easy commute.
 Because of the proximity of the surrounding counties, and ease of access to the Vincennes area, businesses routinely draw from a labor force that lies within a 50-mile radius of their work site.

+Education

+School districts in the county include North Knox School Corporation, South Knox School Corporation, and Vincennes Community School Corporation.